zaoyang/30-days-of-web-development/day-23/day-23.cq.md

 ![](public/assets/mkdir-2.png)

 I>**Folder and Directory essentially mean the same thing**.
 "Directory" is a classical term used when Shells and terminal programs were being developed.
 "Folder" is a more visual word that came about as Finder and File Explorer programs came into existence.
-Technically, a Directory maps to a file system, whereas Folder is a more nonspecific term.
-This is why in Shell commands use Directory instead of Folder, e.g., *`mkdir` make directory*.
+Technically, a Directory maps to a file system, whereas Folder is a less specific term.
+Because the Shell programs are older, they tend to always use Directory instead of Folder, e.g., *`mkdir` make directory*.

 #### Exercise: Shell command practice

 1\.
 Download the [shell-script-practice.sh](src/shell-script-practice.sh) file to your downloads folder on your computer.

 2\.
 If you'd like to peak, go ahead and open this file with your text editor.
-The code you see is written in Bash Scripting language; a programming language that works with the Bash Shell.
-The Bash Shell is the default Shell that comes with your computer.
-We'll learn more about this in tomorrow's article.
+The code you see is written in the Bash Scripting language; a programming language that works with the Bash Shell.
+The Bash Shell is the default Shell that comes with macOS.

+W> **Windows Users**, I am going to stop ✋ you and ask you to download the Bash Shell.
+You will need to do this before proceeding to the rest of the exercise.
+My preference would be not to have you download any additional software.
+However, the reality is Bash is so common that you'll eventually need it.
+[Here are the instructions](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/).
+Installing Bash on Windows is now common, so if you run into any issues, hit up Google.

 3\.
 Next, open your terminal as we practiced earlier.